Attendees and apologies

 1. The Advisory Group discussed SAGE topics, including:

-- the 2 metre rule.
-The evidence does not support changing this, but it should be noted that the effect of distance is on a continuum.
+- the two metre rule.
+The evidence does not support changing this, but it should be noted that the effect of distance is on a continuum

 2. The group considered potential uses for additional testing capacity, including whether contacts of known cases could be tested even if they have no symptoms, and whether random testing could be carried out within certain groups.
 This is being done in some other countries, but some members of the group raised concerns about the likely rate of false negative diagnoses given the current low prevalence in the general population.

 3. Face coverings in enclosed public settings were discussed, noting that this has been made mandatory in some other countries.

 4. The group noted that media messaging about the easing of lockdown has been mixed and there is a potential for confusion.
 The group agreed that messaging from Scottish Government should continue to be clear and consistent.